 Until my husband came home at night, it felt as though variations of those phrases were all I said.
-Discouraged and utterly frustrated, I went into survival mode.
-In an almost robotic fashion, I would separate them, voice a version of one of the phrases above, and do my best not to go absolutely stark raving mad.
+Discouraged and frustrated, I went into survival mode.
+In an almost robotic fashion, I would separate them, voice a version of one of the phrases above, and do my best not to go stark raving mad.

 Related resource: Download a cheat sheet to help you stay calm in the heat of the moment.